jdillard/personal-site/source/_posts/2020-05-17-using-google-analytics-for-per-page-ratings.md

 time, as shown below.
 This can help to see the following:

 - If the ratio of **unusable** to **excellent** ratings is improving over time.
-- How a rating is changing over time as a pecentage of the number of total ratings.
+- How a rating is changing over time as a percentage of the number of total ratings.

 ![Graph over time with 1-5 selected](/assets/images/posts/ratings-over-time.png)